 What is the efficacy of Botox beneath the eyes?

 In the United States, injecting Botox to alleviate bags or dark circles beneath the eyes is considered an off-label application, and the FDA has not authorized it.
 As a result, few trials on its application have been undertaken, and physicians are unclear about how useful it may be.

 One 2003 study trusted by Source looked to see whether Botox injections beneath and around the eyes may lessen the appearance of wrinkles in these locations.
 Nineteen female participants were injected.
 Those who got injections in both the lower eyelids and the crow’s feet region were more likely to report good outcomes than those who just received injections in the lower eyelids.

 These findings imply that Botox injections might make the lower eyelid seem larger and plumper, reducing wrinkles and bagginess.

 The researchers also tested the effects of different dosages of Botox on the lower eyelid.
 Patients who had 8 units of Botox saw the best outcomes, but they also suffered the most severe adverse effects.
 There is presently little study concerning Botox injections beneath the eyes.

-Wrinkles under the eyes can be fine or deep and appear as a result of ageing.
+Wrinkles under the eyes can be fine or deep and appear due to ageing.
 Other factors, such as a lack of skincare or sleep, may hasten their appearance.
-They may also appear earlier in that area as a result of tugging, rubbing, and stretching while applying or removing makeup.
-Genetics play a significant role in the development of bugs or shadows in the tear trough area.
-The under eye wrinkles might require either Botox or under eye fillers
+They may also appear earlier in that area due to tugging, rubbing, and stretching while applying or removing makeup.
+Genetics plays a significant role in developing bugs or shadows in the tear-trough area.
+The under-eye wrinkles might require either Botox or under-eye fillers.